 ---|---|---|---|---|---|

-Or, you can purchase a login app, like LastPass, that will allow you to securely add your usernames and passwords.
-Plus, you can add secure documents to it as well.
+Or, you can purchase a login app, like LastPass, that will allow you to securely add your usernames and passwords and securely add secure documents to it.

 Go paperless with your articles and research.

 Use an electronic notebook like Microsoft OneNote or Evernote.
 I wrote a post about Microsoft OneNote on my Admin Blog.
-You can create notebooks for your different research topics.
-You can share with others.
-In Microsoft OneNote, you can add a password to the notebook as well.
+You can create notebooks for your different research topics and share them with others.
+In Microsoft OneNote, you can also add a password to the notebook.
 I am not sure if Evernote can do that.
 If you know, please leave a comment below.

-If you like to print out papers from your computer, minimize this by eliminating at least one printer.
+If you like to print out papers from your computer (Affiliate Link), minimize this by eliminating at least one printer (Affiliate Link).
 I know this may be hard, but you can do it.
 It will force you to find other ways to save stuff.
 And it may help you minimize what you save.

 If you are like me and love magazine recipes, this one is for you.
 I wrote a post about how I went digital with my recipes.
 Here's the link.